 He was among the first to appreciate the great future in store for the Flat Top Field, identified himself with it, and became one foremost of the energetic men who developed this great region.
 He was president of the Buckeye Coportation and an officer in the Keystone Corporation and was interested in several other operations.
 He was a member of the Ivanhoe Commandry, Knights Templar, and of Beni-Kedetu Temple of Shriners.
 He was a member of the Episcopal Church.
 Col. Hewitt leaves a wife and five children, several of them grown.
 To those who knew Col. Hewitt, there was no better man.
 He was a steadfast friend, a good citizen,an indulgent father and husband.
 His life should be an incentive to every boy who aspires to be successful.
 By energy and honesty he made his way as a miner to mine owner, and to affluence, wealth, and sincere esteem of a community and state.

-MAYOR JOHN D. HEWITT'S SON: FRANK R. HEWITT
+BRAMWELL MAYOR - COL JOHN D. HEWITT'S SON: FRANK R. HEWITT

-MAYOR JOHN D. HEWITT'S SON: JOHN D. HEWITT, JR.
+BRAMWELL MAYOR - COL JOHN D. HEWITT'S SON: JOHN D. HEWITT, JR.

 BRAMWELL MAYOR - COL JOHN HEWITT'S BURIAL SITE